book excerptise: a book unexamined is wasting trees

 Sight may strike you blind (2007).

-that many good men poets breaking ground.
+too many good men poets breaking ground.
+In both poets, the form is not a

 our best poets are women. perhaps we need to have a discourse about why